What is Anxiety?

 And women are TWICE as likely to have an anxiety disorder as men.

-If so, this is the post for you.
-Remember that the long-term affects of anxity on the body can be quite severe, so it is important to take the steps towards managing your stress and anxiety right away.
-Take a look at this super helpful infographic:
+So if you are tired of feeling anxious all of the time, this is the post for you.
+Remember that the long-term affects of anxiety on the body can be quite severe, so it is important to take the steps towards managing your stress and anxiety right away.